 These Printers were released in April 2008.
 HP estimated the CP1215 street price as $299.
 UK Prices in early 2010 were around £150 ex VAT.

 Printers in this series can be thought of as a replacement for HP's successful Color Laserjet 2600 series of entry level colour laser printers.
-The design is substantially different with the cartridges and belt arranged in a horizontal row rather than vertically.
+The design is substantially different with the cartridges and belt arranged in a horizontal row rather than vertically and using a secondary transfer roller.
 The colour cartridges are smaller - just 1400 page average yield against the CLJ 2600 rated yield of 2,500 pages.
-HP are following a current industry trends in reducing the cartridge yields on entry level printers.
+HP are following a current industry trend in reducing the cartridge yields on entry level printers.

 The CP1215 has a simplified control panel with 9 LED indicators, go and stop buttons.
 This limits what can be done via the control panel, most facilities are provided via the Microsoft Windows drivers and the "HP Toolbox" software.
 The service manual has a list of the light codes.
 Status and alert messages appear on the computer screen.